(a graphic novel)

 By reputation, Caleb is not your perfect guy: years ago, he made an enormous mistake and has been paying for it ever since.
 But Sierra sees beyond Caleb’s past and becomes determined to help him find forgiveness and, maybe, redemption.
 As disapproval, misconceptions, and suspicions swirl around them, Caleb and Sierra discover the one thing that transcends all else: true love.

-Foreign Rights Sold: Denmark, France, Germany, Italy, Latin America (Spanish), Portugal, Russia, Taiwan, U.K.
+Foreign Rights Sold: China, Czech Republic, Denmark, France, Germany, Hungary, Italy, Latin America (Spanish), Mexico, Poland, Portugal, Romania, Russia, Taiwan, Thailand, Turkey, Ukraine, United Kingdom

 Thirteen Reasons WhyRelease date: October 18, 2007